Controlling Stepper Motors Using Arduino CNC Shield V3 and GRBL.

 accessing universal g-code sender executable file

-Once the Universal G-Code Sender is installed and opened, connect your CNC shield to your computer via USB and check the top menu to set the Firmware to GRBL, the Baud rate 115200 and the correct COM Port for the shield.
+Once you install and open the Universal G-Code Sender, connect your CNC shield to your computer via USB.
+Then, check the top menu to set the firmware to GRBL, the baud rate to 115200, and select the correct COM port for the shield.
 Then click on “Connect”.

 Universal G-code sender firmware setup